mknx/smarthome/plugins/wettercom/README.md

 above.
 Use etc/logic.conf for cyclic call (900s or so, requests are limited at 10000 / month)

-# Methodes
+# Methods

 ## search(location)
 Uses wetter.com to search for your city_code. method will return an empty dictionary if no match is found.
-If more than one math is found, the dictionary will contain at most 20 matches, best match first
+If more than one match is found, the dictionary will contain at most 20 matches, best match first

 ## forecast(city_code)